 The first step in determining your style goals is to decide what the focal point of the room will be.
-For example, you may be styling a sitting area, or maybe you’re looking for the right rug to fit a small kitchen.
-Once you choose the focal point, consider the colors, patterns, and style of furniture you have in the designated space to help you coordinate your rug selection.
-If the room is large, you may want to layer rugs with different patterns and sizes to help create contrast.
-Ultimately, a rug is there to unify your furniture.
+For example, you may be styling a sitting area or maybe you’re looking for a small rug to complement a compact kitchen.
+Once you choose the focal point, consider the colors, patterns, and style of decor you have in the designated space to help you coordinate your selection.
+If the room is large, you may want to layer different rug patterns and sizes to help create contrast.
+Ultimately, your goal is to unify your decor.

 2. The “Bare Floor” Rule

-An important rule when using a large rug is to maintain a border space of bare floor all the way around it.
-Take your room borders into consideration when measuring a large rug for a room.
-Traditionally, it’s recommended that you leave at least an 18-inch border of space from rug to wall on each side of the rug to keep the look symmetrical, or 8 inches of space if the room is smaller.
+An important rule when using a large area rug is to maintain a border of bare floor all the way around it.
+Take the borders of your room into consideration when measuring for a larger size.
+Traditionally, it’s recommended that you leave at least an 18-inch border of space on each side of the rug to keep the look symmetrical, or 8 inches of space if the room is smaller.

 3. Shape & Material

-Consider foot traffic and location when choosing a rug material.
+Consider foot traffic and location when choosing a material.
 For high-traffic areas, look for materials that are easy to clean and will stand up to stains and general wear, like bamboo or wool.
-Next, think about your furniture to determine the right rug shape and style.
-The shape of the room and style of your furniture will help you narrow down your rug choices.
+Next, think about your furnishings to determine the right shape and style.
+The shape of the room and style of your decor will help you find the right area rug size.

-To help visualize how a rug will look in your space, use masking tape to create a border on the floor where the rug will lie.
-When measuring your room, give yourself a 2-inch margin of error to avoid picking a rug that is too big or too small for the intended space.
-Once you have the tape placed exactly where you want the rug to go, you can then measure the length and width of the area.
-Use those dimensions to help you choose a rug size that is closest to your desired measurements.
+To help visualize how an area rug will look in your space, use masking tape to create a border on the floor where you ultimately want to place it.
+When measuring your room, give yourself a 2-inch margin of error to help you avoid picking the wrong size.
+Once you have the tape placed exactly where you want it, you can then measure the length and width of the area.
+Use those dimensions to help you choose from the standard sizes for rugs to find a fit that is closest to your desired measurements.